CiscoDevNet/graphyte/docs/index.md

-# Graphyte Documentation
+# Introduction

 Graphyte is a general-purpose webdoc automation engine that supports the full project lifecycle (requirement capture, revision, design, development, Q&A, documentation).

-## Introduction

-Graphyte helps automate the creation of interactive, portable web documents that massively reduce the size and complexity of traditional documentation.
+It helps automate the creation of interactive, portable web documents that massively reduce the size and complexity of traditional documentation.

 Features: